Home North AmericaDiscover Baffin Island: Canada’s Largest Island

 • Some residents also speak French.

-Can you live on Baffin Island?
+Can you live there?

 Yes.
 People live year-round on Baffin Island, mostly in remote, fly-in communities.
 Life can be challenging due to the harsh climate and high cost of living, but it is home to thousands of residents.